 RULES ARE RULES

+If the police decide to open fire, the rule is simple - aim for the "central body mass", otherwise known as the torso.
+Superintendent Chris Scahill, national manager of police response and operations, says the rule has been around for "a long, long time".
+"The reason is that should staff be required to shoot somebody, which is when the offender is threatening someone's life or grievous bodily harm, there's an immediate need to incapacitate them."
 This is the most effective way of stopping someone during a "volatile and fast-moving situation", he says.
 "Clearly, there's a risk of death, [but] it's not a shoot to kill policy - it's a shoot to stop policy."

 'THEY HAVE TO BRING THAT PERSON DOWN'

 Figures provided to The Wireless under the Official Information Act show an increasing number of people shot by police are dying.
 Over the past five years, 18 people have been shot by police; 10 have died.
 Between 2007 and 2012, 20 people were shot and six died.* Yet Superintendent Scahill says there is no clear evidence to explain the trend.
 "I think you have to be very careful here.
 These are very low numbers.
 You could pick another five years and probably find another ratio.
 Who knows what that ratio will look like in two years, for example?" he says.
 "The number of police shootings is still very, very low, especially considering we have millions of interactions with the public every year."
 Whether someone lives or dies after being shot depends on a range of variables, such as the access to first aid and the distance from police, he says.